 What to eat in Chania

-The tavernas in Chania serve excellent food over charming or lively atmospheres, with hospitable service.
-Go out for dinner in Chania and it’s customary to receive a complimentary small carafe of raki (a distilled spirit made from the skin of grapes) along with a small free dessert following your main meal.
+The tavernas in Chania serve excellent food over charming and lively atmospheres, with hospitable service.
+Go out for dinner in Chania and it’s customary to receive a complimentary small carafe of raki (a distilled spirit made from the skin of grapes) along with a small complimentary dessert following your main meal.

 The local culinary scene is highlighted by fresh seafood, lamb, pasta and other traditional Greek dishes.
 Try fresh grilled octopus, as it’s typically expertly prepared and melts in your mouth.
 Another must is Cretan salad, similar to a traditional Greek salad, featuring wonderful myzithra cheese instead of feta, along with capers and hearty croutons.
 To learn more about Chania and its foodie culture, consider a walking tour with samples of raki and mezedes.